I had lunch last week with two friends who both opened up their own salon’s last year.

 7. How many competitor salons are there in the area?

-Research your competition in the area where you want to open your salon so that that number of salons is not too dense in comparison to the number of inhabitants there.
+Research your competition in the area where you want to open your salon so that the number of salons is not too dense compared to the number of inhabitants there.

-But many salon does not necessarily mean that it’s a bad idea to start there.
-It could also be an indication that the demand is high.
+However, the presence of many salons does not necessarily mean that it’s a bad idea to start there.
+It could also indicate that the demand is high.

 8. Is there adequate parking space in the area?